Zeta Functions and the (Linear) Logic of Markov Processes: Graphings and dynamical systems

 \subsection{A submodel}

 We now prove that the set of deterministic graphings is closed under the operation of execution, i.e. if $F,G$ are deterministic graphings, then their execution $F\plug G$ is again a deterministic graphing.
-This shows that the sets of deterministic graphings defines a submodel $\dmodel{\Omega}{\alpha}$ of $\model{\Omega}{\alpha}$, i.e. it is a subset of graphings closed under execution and therefore a model of linear logic can be defined on this subset, using the restriction of the measurement defined on $\model{\Omega}{\alpha}$.
+This shows that the set of deterministic graphings defines a submodel $\dmodel{\Omega}{\alpha}$ of $\model{\Omega}{\alpha}$, i.e. it is a subset of graphings closed under execution and therefore defines a realisability model of linear logic, using the restriction of the measurement defined on $\model{\Omega}{\alpha}$.